-w/John Gilbert, Renee Adore, Karl Dane, Hobart Bosworth, Claire McDowell, Tom O'Brien, George K. Arthur
+w/John Gilbert, Renee Adore, Hobart Bosworth, Claire McDowell, Claire Adams, Robert Ober, Tom O'Brien, Karl Dane, Rosita Marstini, George K. Arthur

 A "silent" film classic and one of the great war movies, this film balances the drama of ordinary souls whose lives are altered by WWI with sweeping battle sequences that are among the most harrowing ever captured on celluloid.
 A stirring, impassioned war epic.